Eva Illouz: Impact of Capitalism on emotions, subjectivity, and gender relations

+Sociological critique of Psychology and self-help culture

 Illouz argues that psychology has been central to the constitution of modern identity and to modern emotional life: from the 1920s to the 1960s clinical psychologists became an extraordinarily dominant social group as they entered the army, the corporation, the school, the state, social services, the media, child rearing, sexuality, marriage, church pastoral care.
 In all of these realms, psychology established itself as the ultimate authority in matters of human distress by offering techniques to transform and overcome that distress.
 Psychologists of all persuasions have provided the main narrative of self-development for the 20th century.
 The psychological persuasion has transformed what was classified as a moral problem into a disease and may thus be understood as part and parcel of the broader phenomenon of the medicalization of social life.
 What is common to theme 1 and theme 2 is that both love and psychological health constitute utopias of happiness for the modern self, that both are mediated through consumption and that both constitute horizons to which the modern self aspires.
 In that sense, one overarching theme of her work can be called the utopia of happiness and its interaction with the utopia of consumption.